The lattice of varieties of monoids: Special elements

-Contrary to the semigroup case, we see from Theorems~\ref{neutr,stand} and~\ref{costand} that for elements in the lattice $\mathbb{MON}$, the properties of being neutral and costandard are not equivalent, while the properties of being neutral and standard are equivalent.
-Besides that, Theorems~\ref{neutr,stand} and~\ref{costand} imply that any standard element of $\mathbb{MON}$ is costandard but the converse is false.
-In contrast, in the lattice $\mathbb{SEM}$, any costandard element is standard but the converse is false; see~\cite[Theorems~3.3 and~3.4]{Vernikov-15}.
+Contrary to the semigroup case, we see from Theorems~\ref{neutr,stand,distr,lmod} and~\ref{costand} that for elements in the lattice $\mathbb{MON}$, the properties of being neutral and costandard are not equivalent, while the properties of being neutral and standard are equivalent.
+Besides that, Theorems~\ref{neutr,stand,distr,lmod} and~\ref{costand} imply that any standard element of $\mathbb{MON}$ is costandard but the converse does not hold.
+In contrast, in the lattice $\mathbb{SEM}$, any costandard element is standard but the converse is false; see Vernikov \cite[Theorems~3.3 and~3.4]{Vernikov-15}.